Bride Wars: Critical response

-On Rotten Tomatoes the film has an approval rating of 11% based on 147 reviews, with an average rating of 3.50/10.
+On Rotten Tomatoes, the film has an approval rating of 10% based on 144 reviews, with an average rating of 3.50/10.
 The site's critics consensus reads, "Bride Wars takes the already wearisome concept of battling bridezillas, and makes it thoroughly insufferable via a lazy script and wholly detestable characters."
-On Metacritic the film has a weighted average score of 24 out of 100 based on 30 critics, indicating "generally unfavorable reviews".
+On Metacritic the film has a weighted average score of 24 out of 100 based on 30 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A–" on an A+ to F scale.
 Time named it one of the top 10 worst chick flicks ever made.

-Manohla Dargis of The New York Times called the film "dopey if largely painless".
+Manohla Dargis of The New York Times called the film "dopey, if largely painless".
 She said that Hathaway's presence meant "that there's a little acting in it, along with a few human emotions" and wondered what the film might have been if the writers had explored a potential lesbian subtext suggested by the opening scenes.
 Carrie Rickey of The Philadelphia Inquirer wrote, "How bad can a movie be, with Goldilocks Hudson and Cinderella Hathaway?
 So excruciating that Hudson's sunshine can't warm it and Hathaway's rose redolence can't mask its stink."
 Ty Burr of The Boston Globe was disturbed by the film, claiming that it was "...a chick flick that makes its chick characters — and by extension its chick audience — look like hateful, backward toddlers, and there is something wrong with that."

 Longtime BBC Radio 5 Live critic Mark Kermode was notably harsh toward the film on his Kermode and Mayo's Film Review show, going so far as to say that he would quit film criticism if Bride Wars did not end up in his list of 10 worst films of 2009.
 By the end of the year, even when Kermode included Terminator Salvation and Couples Retreat on his list by popular demand, Bride Wars still finished eighth, allowing him to keep his job.

 In one of the few positive reviews of the film, Time critic Mary Pols wrote, "At least, and this is something to be grateful for, Bride Wars deviates from the usual wedding-flick routine of maids of honor who should be the bride (or groom).
 And even though the catfighting goes over the top, the notion that a passionate female friendship can turn ugly in a heartbeat is, sadly, realistic."

 Awards

 The film was nominated for 2 awards at the 2009 MTV Movie Awards: Best Fight (Anne Hathaway vs. Kate Hudson) and Anne Hathaway for Best Female Performance.
 It also had several Teen Choice Award nominations.
-Candice Bergen was nominated for a Razzie Award as Worst Supporting Actress for her performance in the film.
+Candice Bergen was nominated for the Razzie Award for Worst Supporting Actress for her performance in the film.